robinweser/fela/.github/PULL_REQUEST_TEMPLATE.md

 <!------------------------------------------
   Thanks for contributing!
-  Please read the guide-lines at the bottom.
+  Please read the guidelines at the bottom.
 ------------------------------------------->

 ## Description